All Articles/

 Does Insurance Cover Termite Damage Repair?

 In most cases, no. Standard homeowner's insurance in Texas, Oklahoma, Louisiana, and Mississippi excludes termite damage because it's considered preventable through maintenance.
-This is why early detection and prevention are so important — catching termites early means dramatically lower repair costs.
+Early detection and prevention are crucial — catching termites early dramatically lowers repair costs.

 Preventing Future Infestations

-After treatment and repairs, take these steps to reduce the risk of re-infestation:
+After treatment and repairs, take these steps to reduce re-infestation risk:

 • Maintain your treatment plan — keep Sentricon® monitoring active or schedule liquid barrier retreatment when due